 Stormwater flow estimate for catchments larger than 8 hectares

-For catchments greater than 8Ha 1or where significant storage elements are incorporated, surface water runoff should be determined using an acceptable hydrological or hydraulic model that complies with Council’s modelling methodology and software and Waikato Regional Council’s Waikato Stormwater Runoff Modelling Guideline TR2018/02.
-An approach to Bay of Plenty Regional Council is suggested to see if they have a similar guideline.
+For catchments greater than 4Ha or where significant storage elements are incorporated, surface water runoff should be determined using an acceptable hydrological or hydraulic model that complies with Council’s modelling methodology and software and Waikato Regional Council’s Waikato Stormwater Runoff Modelling Guideline TR2018/02.
+Bay of Plenty Regional Council don’t appear to have a similar guideline, so it is suggested that the WRC one is used.

 Time of concentration